Standardized approach (counterparty credit risk)

 The SA-CCR EAD is an input to the bank's regulatory capital calculation where it is combined with the counterparty's PD and LGD to derive RWA; some banks thus incorporate SA-CCR into their KVA calculations.
-Because of its two-step aggregation, capital allocation between trading desks (or even asset classes) is challenging; thus making it difficult to fairly calculate each desk's risk-adjusted return on capital.
+Because of its two-step aggregation, capital allocation between bank dealing desks (or even asset classes) is challenging; thus making it difficult to fairly calculate each desk's risk-adjusted return on capital.
 Various methods are then proposed here.
 SA-CCR is also input to other regulatory results such as the leverage ratio and the net stable funding ratio.